corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 New node certificates are reissued with the same X.500 name in the subject.
 The node keeps signing for its existing states with the old key, so the ledger is not altered by a rotation.

 Confidential identities generated without certificates, such as those used by the Token SDK, are compatible with same-provider key rotation.
-Old-style [confidential identities with certificates]({{< relref "../../cordapps/api-confidential-identity.md" >}}) are not supported after a rotation.
+Old-style [confidential identities with certificates]({{< relref "../../cordapps/api-confidential-identity.md" >}}) are not supported by this tool.

 ### Limitations

-* A rotation cannot be reversed.
-After a successful rotation the node uses its new key, and returning to the old key is not supported.
-* When an HSM is used, the change of HSM is not supported.
-* Application logic that compares a key or certificate directly may need changes.
-See [Adapting your CorDapps](#adapting-your-cordapps).
+* The key provider cannot be changed.

 ## Prerequisites